eggerino/aoc-2023/README.md

 # aoc-2023

-My solutions to advent of code 2023 written in some different languages (C, Python, Rust).
+My solutions to advent of code 2023 written in some different languages (C, Python, Rust, JavaScript).